 Download a PDF with side-by-side comparisons of the top U.S. airline loyalty programs (or read the original post for more details).
 Determine which has qualification criteria you can meet, and weigh the benefits to decide if your loyalty will pay off.
 I’ve also produced a similar table with side-by-side comparisons of top hotel loyalty programs.
+Continue below for synopses of each airline and hotel.

 This is my preferred airline program, but the decision to pick a “favorite” is quite personal.
 United (and the former Continental) have strong presences everywhere I travel, and their involvement in Star Alliance, the largest global alliance, makes it convenient for me to travel internationally.
 In particular, I really appreciate the complimentary Economy Plus seats for elites and the complimentary upgrades on domestic flights.
 However, they have been diluting benefits, systemwide upgrades require more expensive tickets, and passenger compensation is nowhere near as good as it used to be.